GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 [`performance.measureUserAgentSpecificMemory()`](/monitor-total-page-memory-usage/),
 or the JS Self-Profiling API.

+{% Banner 'info', 'body' %}
+Starting in Chrome 91, functionalities that use `SharedArrayBuffer` will no longer work without cross-origin isolation.
+If you landed on this page due to a `SharedArrayBuffer` deprecation message, it's likely either your website or one of the resources embedded on it is using `SharedArrayBuffer`.
+To ensure nothing breaks on your website due to deprecation, follow the steps in this post.
+{% endBanner %}

 {% Aside 'objective' %}
-If you landed this page by a SharedArrayBuffer deprecation message, it's likely either your website or one of the resources you emebed to your website is using SharedArrayBuffer.
-When Chrome hits 91, the functionality that has been available through SharedArrayBuffer will no longer work without cross-origin isolation.
-Take one of the following actions to fix the issue in advance.

-* Turn on the cross-origin isolation to keep using SharedArrayBuffer.
+* Turn on cross-origin isolation to keep using `SharedArrayBuffer`.
-* Notify the third-party vendor/provider that actually uses SharedArrayBuffer to take action.
+* If you rely on third-party code that uses `SharedArrayBuffer`, notify the third-party provider to take action.
 {% endAside %}

 ## Determine where in your website a SharedArrayBuffer is used